Thomas Blackburn (poet): Later career

 Blackburn taught at the College of St. Mark and St. John in Chelsea, London, as well as other educational institutions.
-He eventually became head of the English department at St. Mark and St. John.
-In 1973, when the college decided to move to Plymouth, he decided he would rather stay in London and soon found a job at Whitelands College (now part of the University of Roehampton), retiring in early 1976.
+He served as Chair of the English Department at St. Mark and St. John from 1960 until 1973, when the college decided to move to Plymouth and he opted to remain in London.
+He was soon hired by Whitelands College (now part of the University of Roehampton), retiring in early 1976.